codygreen/terraform-aws-bigip-demo/README.md

 - install jq https://stedolan.github.io/jq/download/

 # Using a Docker container
-The 8089 port is opened in order to use the gui of the load generating tool
+The port 8089 is opened in order to use the gui of the locust load generating tool should you choose to use it.
 - install Docker Desktop (https://www.docker.com/products/docker-desktop)
 - `docker run -it -v $(pwd):/workspace -p 8089:8089 mmenger/tfdemoenv:1.6.2 /bin/bash`

 # Required Resource
-This example creates the following resource inside of AWS.
+This example creates the following resources inside of AWS.
 Please ensure your IAM user or IAM Role has privileges to create these objects.

 **Note:** This example requires 4 Elastic IPs, please ensure your EIP limit on your account can accommodate this (information on ElasticIP limits can be found at https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_ec2)
  - AWS VPC